Intelligent Energy: History

-In 2022, Intelligent Energy and FES GmbH Fahrzeug-Entwicklung Sachsen (FES) worked together with BMW Group to develop a bespoke solution for the DS Automotion built Automated Guided Vehicles (AGV) in operation at the BMW Leipzig factory.
-The company was also chosen by Shell Pipeline Company for its pipeline inspection operations in the North-eastern United States.
-Using Intelligent Energy’s IE-SOAR™ 2.4kW on a Harris Aerial H6 airframe, the company was able to compare fuel cells with ICE hybrid technology.
-In August the company achieved 160kW from a single auto stack.
-Breaking the 150kW barrier has been a longstanding target for IE’s trademark fuel cell ‘stack’.
-At over 200 BHP, this is more power than the typical family car.

 Technology

 Intelligent Energy's fuel-cell technology is divided into two platforms: air-cooled (AC) and evaporatively-cooled (EC).
 The air-cooled fuel cell systems use low-power fans to provide cooling and the oxidant supply for operation.
 Heat from the fuel cell stack is conducted to cooling plates and removed through airflow channels, a simplified and cost-effective system for the power range from a few watts to several kilowatts.
 They are used in a wide range of UAV, stationary power and automotive applications for two-wheel and small car range extender applications.

 Evaporatively-cooled (EC) fuel cell systems provide power generation from a few kilowatts up to 200kW.
 Efficient thermal management of the EC fuel cell stack reduces system complexity, mass and cost.
 These systems are designed for high-volume, low-cost manufacturing, and use modular architecture that can be quickly modified to suit the application.

 Market sectors

 Automotive

-IE-DRIVE™ is Intelligent Energy’s (IE) latest high-power hydrogen fuel cell system.
-Utilising their patented evaporatively cooled (EC) technology, their fuel cells for automotive and stationary applications deliver compact, modular systems with fewer components, improved reliability, and reduced system costs.
-IE-DRIVE fuel cell modules can be used for trucks, vans, bus/coach, rail, marine, construction and stationary power.

 In 2010, the company was involved in the development of the report entitled “A portfolio of power-trains for Europe: a fact-based analysis.
 The role of Battery Electric Vehicles, Plug-In Hybrids and Fuel Cell Electric Vehicles”, produced by McKinsey & Company with input from car manufacturers, oil and gas suppliers, utilities and industrial gas companies, wind turbine and electrolyser companies as well as governmental and non-governmental organisations.
 The report concluded, amongst other findings, that fuel cell vehicles are technology ready, and cost competitive, and that decarbonisation targets for Europe are unlikely to be met without the introduction of fuel cell powertrains.